Tuition & Financial Aid

 Students who intend to apply for financial aid should begin the process as soon as possible.
 We encourage students to apply for financial aid at the same time they complete the MBA@UNC application.
 To apply, complete these steps:

-- Visit FAFSA.gov and complete the Free Application for Federal Student Aid.
+- Visit the FAFSA site and complete the Free Application for Federal Student Aid.
 The University of North Carolina school code is 002974.

 - Complete your application for admission to the program.